Golgomaph/Ramplify/README.md

 After installation Ramplify offers the following functionalities:
 - Automated Access Point if no WIFI is detected after boot
 - Always reachable homepage hosted by the pi powered by node-red
-- Change hostname, add wifi or change the accessibility of your raspberry pi simpl
+- Change hostname, add wifi or change the accessibility of your raspberry pi
 - Further functionalities, including output-change on raspberry (I2S, 3.5mm-jack, HDMI)

 ## Image Installation